 Where to Find It

 The documentation for when a family begins receiving services should be in the family file.
-This date should be found on a Notice of Action but may be found in other documents as well.
+This date should be found on the CD-9600 under the "Initial Subsidized Services Date" which is located in the upper right-hand corner of the first page, but it may also but may be found in other documents as well.

 Rules and Guidelines

 - Enter the date (month, day, and year) the family began receiving subsidized services.

 - This date must be before or during the report month and year.

 - If the services for all children in the family were interrupted for less than three months because of reasons such as illness or vacation, select the original date the family began receiving services with your agency, not the date services resumed.